Remote Worker Life Insurance In The UK

 Other benefits tend to be more compelling, so life insurance is usually more of an afterthought.

-Additionally, the life insurance provided by a company you work for may or may not be the ideal choice.
 It may not be held through a provider you like or trust, or it might have restrictions or limitations on the amount of cover you can get, or it might simply remove too much control from your hands.
 You can certainly still take advantage of it, though.

-Many UK residents, whether a remote worker or otherwise, are under-covered or not covered at all by any form of life insurance policy.
 It’s almost always a good idea to look into such a policy to see what you can get, how much it will cost, and how much it might change the lives of your dependents.

-Fortunately, there’s no penalty for having multiple life insurance policies.
+Fortunately, there’s no penalty for having multiple life insurance plans.
 If you feel under-covered by your company’s offerings or your company doesn’t offer anything for you, you can sign up for your own.
 For more information, see the later sections of this guide.

 UK Residents Working for Overseas Companies

-Another option is that you’re a resident of the UK, living in and working in the UK, but the company you’re working for is not based in the UK.
-Maybe they’re based elsewhere in Europe; maybe they’re based in the United States or Canada.
-Wherever they’re located, as long as you’re in the UK, you don’t have to worry too much.
+Another option is that you’re a resident of the UK, living and working in the UK, but the company you’re working for is not based in the UK.
+Maybe they’re based elsewhere in Europe or in the United States or Canada.

 This is because, as part of UK law, if any company wants to hire UK workers to work remote, they have to offer at least a certain minimum set of compensation and benefits, called the statutory benefits.